Surface Area Products for Kerr-Taub-NUT Space-time: Area Product and Area sum of Lorentzian TN BH:

 Thus the metric is given by \cite{mistaub,kruskal}

-Here, ${\cal M}$ represents the gravito-electric mass or ADM mass and $n$ represents the gravito-magnetic mass or dual mass or magnetic mass of the spacetime.
-The idea of dual mass could be found in \cite{sen} in details.
-The black hole horizons being given by
+Here, ${\cal M}$ represents the gravito-electric mass or ADM mass and $n$ represents the gravito-magnetic mass or dual mass or magnetic mass of the space-time.
+The idea of dual mass could be found in \cite{sen}.
+It is evident that there are two type of singularities are present in the metric (\ref{tnn}).
+One type occurs at $U(r)=0$ which give us the Killing horizons or BH horizons:

-Here, $r_{+}$ is called event horizon (${\cal H}^+$) or outer horizon and $r_{-}$ is called Cauchy horizon (${\cal H}^{-}$) or inner horizon.
-The area of both the horizons are